Nutrition International Ethiopia continues to focus on saving lives and improving the health of women and children.

 In 2013, 9.3 million children between the ages of 6-59 months received two doses of life-saving vitamin A supplements nationally.

 In 2013, the Zinc Alliance for Child Health (ZACH) launched ZACH Ethiopia and invested $3.5 million to scale up zinc programming to treat diarrhoea.

 The project is focused on increasing awareness of diarrhoea as a serious childhood illness, as well as increasing the demand for zinc and oral rehydration salts as the treatment of choice for childhood diarrhoea.

 Each year, 27,000 children under the age of five in Ethiopia die from complications associated with diarrhoea.
 Zinc and oral rehydration salts are a simple solution.
 Treatment costs as little as 50 cents and save lives.

-The project is funded by Global Affairs Canada, MI and Teck.
+The project is funded by Global Affairs Canada, Nutrition International and Teck.
 It is being implemented in close collaboration with the Federal Ministry of Health and local partners as part of a national strategy to reduce the burden of this disease.

 In 2013, 148,000 diarrhoea episodes were treated with zinc and ORS.

 Malnutrition among children remains unacceptably high, with 44 per cent of children under the age of five suffering from stunting due to chronic malnutrition.
 Childhood undernutrition is a complex issue, with many causes including inadequate diet, frequent illnesses, poor dietary diversity and low feeding and care practices.

 Nutrition International Ethiopia is undertaking two pilot projects in different regions with two different partners, to not only provide robust recommendations backed by solid analysis but also help the government scale up infant and young child nutrition interventions.